kosukeimai/wru-data/README.md

 # Data repository for R package [wru](https://github.com/kosukeimai/wru)

+The following data sets were first used in the following paper.
+Please cite this paper when using the data sets in this repository:

+Kenny, Christopher T., Shiro Kuriwaki, Cory McCartan, Evan Rosenman, Tyler Simko, and Kosuke Imai. ``[The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis](https://imai.fas.harvard.edu/research/DAS.html).''

 1. Spanish surname list from the Census ([spanish.csv](spanish.csv))
     - Data Description: A list of Spanish surnames identified by the Census
     - Data Source: [Florida Cancer Data System](https://fcds.med.miami.edu/downloads/DataAcquisitionManual/dam2018/26%20Appendix%20E%20Census%20List%20of%20Spanish%20Surnames.pdf)

 2. Merged surname list from the Census, supplemented by data from L2 voter files ([dict_last_merged.csv](dict_last_merged.csv))
     - Data Description: This is a list of U.S. surnames, along with the associated probabilities P(name | ethnicity) for ethnicities: white, Black, Hispanic, Asian, and other.
 The data is drawn from the census and supplemented by self-reported race data from L2 voter files for six states: Alabama, Florida, Georgia, Louisiana, North Carolina, and South Carolina.
     - Data Source: [U.S. Census API](https://api.census.gov/data/2010/surname?get=NAME,COUNT,CUM_PROP100K,PCT2PRACE,PCTAIAN,PCTAPI,PCTBLACK,PCTHISPANIC,PCTWHITE,PROP100K&RANK=1:200000) and data courtesy of [L2](https://l2-data.com/)